nima-siboni/RLlib-with-Dict-State/README.md

 find the efficient/stable implementation of you algorithm in one the existing RL libraries.

-There are [many of these libraries](https://neptune.ai/blog/the-best-tools-for-reinforcement-learning-in-python), and we choose [RLlib](https://docs.ray.io/en/master/rllib.html) which is one of the prominent libraries for scalable RL, both in academia and industry.
+There are [many of these libraries](https://neptune.ai/blog/the-best-tools-for-reinforcement-learning-in-python), and here for the purpose of this tutorial we choose [RLlib](https://docs.ray.io/en/master/rllib.html).
+RLlib is one of the prominent libraries for scalable RL, both in academia and industry, and has many of the state of art RL-algorihtm implemented.

 So far so good, a high quality algorithm is ready to use for training your agent.
 Easy!

 ## Environtment
 The environment is very specific to your problem and this is the part which should be implemented by you or your team.
-Your domain expertise goes into designing states, actions and most importantly the rewards.
+Your domain expertise goes into designing states, actions, and most importantly the rewards.
 In this tutorial, we rewrite an OpenAI Gym environment, i.e. ```CartPole``` , with a modification: for the state, our custom environment returns a dictionary instead of a numpy array.
-This gives us the opportunity to:
+Without getting into a full implementation of an environment, the proposed modification enables us to:

 * create and register a custom environment,
-* create custom models for handling dictionaries within RLlib.
+* create custom models for handling dictionaries within RLlib,

+which are XS

 ### Why states with dictionary?